 An investment in our common stock involves risk.
-In addition to the other information included in, or incorporated by reference into, this prospectus supplement, you should carefully consider the risk factors incorporated by reference in this prospectus supplement and the accompanying prospectus from our 2020 10-K, as well as the risks, uncertainties and additional information set forth in each of the foregoing filings generally, and in other documents we file with the SEC that are incorporated by reference in this prospectus supplement and the accompanying prospectus, when determining whether or not to purchase the common stock offered under this prospectus supplement.
+In addition to the other information included in, or incorporated by reference into, this prospectus supplement, you should carefully consider the risk factors incorporated by reference in this prospectus supplement and the accompanying prospectus from our 2021 10-K, as well as the risks, uncertainties and additional information set forth in each of the foregoing filings generally, and in other documents we file with the SEC that are incorporated by reference in this prospectus supplement and the accompanying prospectus, when determining whether or not to purchase the common stock offered under this prospectus supplement.
 See "Information Incorporated by Reference" in this prospectus supplement and in the accompanying prospectus, and "Where You Can Find More Information" in the accompanying prospectus.
 The risks and uncertainties we discuss in this prospectus supplement, the accompanying prospectus and in the documents incorporated by reference herein and therein are those that we currently believe may materially affect our company.
 Additional risks not presently known or that are currently deemed immaterial could also materially and adversely affect our financial condition, results of operations, business and prospects.
 The trading price of our common stock could decline due to any of these risks and you may lose all or a part of your investment.

-We may fail to consummate the Cordish Acquisitions on the terms described or at all, and may be subject to additional risks if we consummate the Cordish Acquisitions.
+We may fail to consummate the Bally's Acquisitions on the terms described or at all, and may be subject to additional risks if we consummate the Bally's Acquisitions.

-We intend to apply all or a portion of the net proceeds from this offering to fund the Cordish Acquisitions; however, this offering is expected to be consummated prior to the closing of the Cordish Acquisitions and related transactions.
-The consummation of the Cordish Acquisitions and related transactions is subject to certain customary regulatory and other closing conditions, and there can be no assurance that these conditions will be satisfied on the anticipated schedule or at all.
+We intend to apply all or a portion of the net proceeds from this offering to fund the Bally's Acquisitions; however, this offering is expected to be consummated prior to the closing of the Bally's Acquisitions and related transactions.
+The consummation of the Bally's Acquisitions and related transactions is subject to certain customary regulatory and other closing conditions, and, including obtaining all required third-party consents to our acquisition of the Lincoln facility, there can be no assurance that these conditions will be satisfied on the anticipated schedule or at all.

-This offering is not conditioned on the completion of the Cordish Acquisitions and related transactions, and by purchasing our common stock in this offering you are investing in us on a standalone basis and recognize that we may not consummate the Cordish Acquisitions and related transactions, in whole or in part, or realize the expected benefits therefrom if we do.
-In the event that we fail to consummate the Cordish Acquisitions and related transactions, we will have issued a significant number of additional shares of common stock and we will not have acquired revenue generating assets.
-As a result, failure to consummate all or any portion of the Cordish Acquisitions and related transactions would adversely affect our earnings per share and our ability to make distributions to our stockholders.
+This offering is not conditioned on the completion of the Bally's Acquisitions and related transactions, and by purchasing our common stock in this offering you are investing in us on a standalone basis and recognize that we may not consummate the Bally's Acquisitions and related transactions, in whole or in part, or realize the expected benefits therefrom if we do.
+In the event that we fail to consummate the Bally's Acquisitions and related transactions, we will have issued a significant number of additional shares of common stock and we will not have acquired revenue generating assets.
+As a result, failure to consummate all or any portion of the Bally's Acquisitions and related transactions would adversely affect our earnings per share and our ability to make distributions to our stockholders.

-If the Cordish Acquisitions and related transactions are not completed, we could be subject to a number of risks that may adversely affect our business and the market price of our common stock, including:
+If the Bally's Acquisitions and related transactions are not completed, we could be subject to a number of risks that may adversely affect our business and the market price of our common stock, including:

-- the market price of our common stock may decline to the extent that the current market price reflects a market assumption that the Cordish Acquisitions and related transactions will be completed; - we must pay certain costs related to the Cordish Acquisitions and related transactions, such as legal and accounting fees and expenses, regardless of whether the Cordish Acquisitions and related transactions are consummated; and - we would not realize the benefits we expect to realize from consummating the Cordish Acquisitions and related transactions.
+- the market price of our common stock may decline to the extent that the current market price reflects a market assumption that the Bally's Acquisitions and related transactions will be completed; - we must pay certain costs related to the Bally's Acquisitions and related transactions, such as legal and accounting fees and expenses, regardless of whether the Bally's Acquisitions and related transactions are consummated; and - we would not realize the benefits we expect to realize from consummating the Bally's Acquisitions and related transactions.